BOSTON Gundalow

 Armament: 1-12 pound cannon mounted forward; 2-9 pound cannon, one on each beam, 9 rail-mounted swivel guns

-The Gondola BOSTON was built at Skenesboro (now Whitehall) New York during the period June-July 1776.
+The Gundalow BOSTON was built at Skenesboro (now Whitehall) New York during the period June-July 1776.

 Part of a fleet that was commanded by General Benedict Arnold, she took part in the Battle of Valcour Island (on Lake Champlain) that delayed the British invasion intended to divide the American colonies.